How do you cut a dogs nails that are black?

-Click on the YouTube button at the bottom of the page to view our own German Shepherd Dog having his Black Nails Cut.
+Click on the YouTube play button to view our own German Shepherd Dog having his Black Nails Cut.

 Click here to see the type of Dog Nail clippers we use.
 Click on the subscribe button for our YouTube Channel and be notified when new video’s are added too!